PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 `sed -e "1,11d" file` deletes the first 11 lines of a text.

 If you want to edit a file inline:
-`sed -i.bak -e "s/foo/bar/g" file` actually writes changes to the file and backups up the original to file.bak.
+`sed -i.bak -e "s/foo/bar/g" file` actually writes changes to the file and backs up the original to file.bak.

 Again, very powerful, not utterly user friendly.